 For more hands-on way to learn Chinese characters, check out this puffy paint tactile writing activity!

-All educational Chinese learning activities for kids can be found in this link.
+All educational Chinese learning activities for kids can be found in our Chinese activities library.

 If you need tips on how to teach your child Chinese, these posts are for you!